 The ultimate purpose of the study is to provide recommendations that serve to guide future city policy decisions relating to housing.
 This draft reflects the first phase of the overall study-an analysis of trends, community perceptions and resources related to Littleton's housing market and potential housing needs.
 The second phase of the study is to craft recommendations for addressing the identified housing needs.
-Those recommendations will be developed in conjunction with the city and the Littleton Housing Study Advisory Committee through a strategic planning process scheduled for the summer of 2017.
+Those recommendations will be developed in conjunction with the city and the Littleton Housing Study Advisory Committee through a strategic planning process.